Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Introduction

 The ALICE Collaboration used the CA jet tree to obtain direct evidence of the dead-cone effect in jets containing a fully reconstructed \PDz meson \cite{ALICE:2021aqk}.
 Here, an alternative strategy is followed to facilitate comparisons with theoretical calculations, reduce nonperturbative corrections and enable exploration of the QCD dead-cone effect in collisions of heavy ions.

-In this analysis, the approach consists in selecting one emission (splitting) per jet, such that the mass effects in heavy-flavor jets are exposed and interpretation of the data for both $\Pp\Pp$ and lead-lead collisions is possible, since this measurement will also serve as a reference for future heavy ion studies.
-The specific types of emissions are selected by applying a recently proposed grooming algorithm known as ``late-\kt''\cite{Cunqueiro:2022svx}, designed to select hard and collinear emissions.
-This algorithm selects the last splitting in the CA jet tree with a \kt value larger than a certain threshold of choice, preferably larger than the QCD energy scale $\Lambda_\text{QCD} \approx 200\MeV$.
+In this analysis, the approach consists of selecting one emission (splitting) per jet, such that the mass effects in heavy-flavor jets are exposed and interpretation of the data for both $\Pp\Pp$ and heavy ion collisions is possible, since this measurement will also serve as a reference for future heavy ion studies.
+The specific types of emissions are selected by applying a recently proposed grooming algorithm known as ``late-\kt'' \cite{Cunqueiro:2022svx}, designed to select hard and collinear emissions.
+This algorithm selects the last splitting in the CA jet tree with a value of \kt above 1\GeV, significantly larger than the QCD energy scale $\Lambda_\text{QCD} \approx 250\MeV$ \cite{ParticleDataGroup:2024cfk}.
 This procedure enhances sensitivity to charm quark mass effects while strongly suppressing contributions from hadronization and direct gluon splitting into charm quark-antiquark pairs (g$\to$ \ccbar).
+The late-\kt grooming algorithm is applied for the first time in experimental data in this measurement.

 A modified version of the soft-drop (SD) grooming algorithm \cite{Larkoski:2014wba,Butterworth:2008iy} with a \kt selection imposed to minimize hadronization effects is also considered.
 The emissions selected with the SD algorithm are typically found at larger angles than the ones selected with the late-\kt algorithm.
 Thus, the SD emissions are potentially more sensitive to effects such as g$\to$ \ccbar or the underlying event activity.
 Comparing the resulting angular distributions obtained with these two algorithms exposes a modification of the angular scale in \PDz jets relative to inclusive jets in a regime of high transverse momentum (\pt) of the jet.
 In previous measurements of groomed jet substructure of \PDz jets at the LHC~\cite{ALICE:2022phr}, the fragmentation of \PDz jets was constrained at lower jet \pt (\pTjet).
+The dead-cone effect is also studied for the beauty-quark jets by the CMS and LHCb Collaboration~\cite{LHCb:2025mcq,CMS:bjetLund}.